GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_2.md

 ### 3.3 `rm`

 - **`rm` - remove files or directories**
-- Use great caution when learning this command!
+- Use this command with caution!
-- Linux gives users great freedom - one of the great aspects of this OS
+- Linux gives users a lot of freedom - one of the great aspects of this OS
-  - However this comes with the drawback that mistakes are not prevented, you can delete important files and the system may not stop you
+  - However this comes with the drawback that the system may not stop your from deleting important files
 - Let's view some information with `rm --help`

 - **Question**